jeffstride/CSS360Template/report/report-final.md

 > Once again, provide a paragraph of explanatory text to tell the “story” of the diagram.
 This is an “elevator pitch” of what you’d say to an audience if you were to do a presentation.

 ## Module Design
 > Your team will pick a specific module (sub-system, component, process) of your product to detail.
 You will diagram one module with 1-2 diagrams.
-See Topics 8, 9 & 11 for reference.
+See Topics on System Models and Architecture for reference.
 >
 > You can choose any diagram type.
 In addition to the above diagrams, consider:
 > * Class Structured Analysis (Entity-Relationship Diagram)